wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 the lower level, fetching the block, and insert it into the data slot.
 In both cases, the first-use bit is also cleared.

+When a dirty block is written back from the upper level as a result of eviction (rather than coherence write back), the LLC will check whether the first-use bit is set.
+If true, the block will bypass the LLC, and by directly written back to the main memory.
+The tag in the LLC need not be evicted as it can still track the status of the first-use block.
+Otherwise, normal write back logic is performed, which can still bypass the LLC, if the LLC is not inclusive.